cyberbotics/webots-doc/guide/aibo-ers7.md

 %robot aibo-ers7 images/robots/aibo-ers7/model.png

 Aibo ERS7 is a four-legged dog-like robot designed by Sony Corp.
-The model includes 26 LEDs, 3 infra-red distance sensors and a total of 20 motors controlling different parts of the robot such as the neck, the tail and the head tilt.
+The model includes 26[LEDs](../reference/led .md), 3 infra-red distance sensors and a total of 20 motors controlling different parts of the robot such as the neck, the tail and the head tilt.

 More information on the Aibo robot can be found [here](https://en.wikipedia.org/wiki/AIBO).

 ### Aibo ERS7 Model

-The following [table](#aibo-ers7-motor-and-position-sensor-names) shows the different names of the `RotationalMotor` and `PositionSensor` supported on the Aibo ERS7.
+The following [table](#aibo-ers7-motor-and-position-sensor-names) shows the different names of the [RotationalMotor](../reference/rotationalmotor.md) and [PositionSensor](../reference/positionsensor.md) supported on the Aibo ERS7.
 The `wb_set_motor_position` and `wb_set_motor_velocity` functions allow the user to control the rotation of each joint.